qiime2/docs/source/install/index.rst

 - ``q2-types-genomics``
 - ``rescript``

-QIIME 2 2023.9 Tiny distribution
+QIIME 2 2023.9 Tiny Distribution
 ................................

-The 2023.9 release of the QIIME 2 Tiny distribution includes the QIIME 2 framework and ``q2cli`` (a QIIME 2 command-line interface) and the following plugins:
+The 2023.9 release of the QIIME 2 Tiny Distribution includes the QIIME 2 framework and ``q2cli`` (a QIIME 2 command-line interface) and the following plugins:

 - ``q2-types``

-The QIIME 2 Tiny distribution is a minimal QIIME 2 environment that can be used by developers who are in need of a basic development environment, or community plugin users who do not need the entire Amplicon or Shotgun distributions in their QIIME 2 environment.
+The QIIME 2 Tiny Distribution is a minimal QIIME 2 environment that can be used by developers who are in need of a basic development environment, or community plugin users who do not need the entire Amplicon or Shotgun Distributions in their QIIME 2 environment.

-.. note:: The QIIME 2 Amplicon, Shotgun and Tiny distributions include plugins and interfaces that are developed, maintained, tested, and distributed by the QIIME 2 development team.
-The Amplicon distribution is necessary to run the commands in the :doc:`QIIME 2 tutorials <../tutorials/index>`.
+.. note:: The Amplicon Distribution is necessary to run the commands in the :doc:`QIIME 2 tutorials <../tutorials/index>`.
 If there are additional QIIME 2 plugins or interfaces you would like to install, please consult the relevant package(s) documentation.

 .. _macOS: https://www.apple.com/macos/
 .. _Windows: https://www.microsoft.com/en-us/windows